-- BPH: Enlarged prostate is common as men age.
-Benign prostatic hyperplasia (BPH) or enlarged prostate affects the flow of the urine from the bladder through the urethra and can cause changes in bladder function.
-Enlarged prostate causes a number of urinary symptoms including: weak urine stream, urinary urgency and leakage, frequent urination, nocturia, as well as overactive bladder.
+- BPH: enlarged prostate is common as men age.
+Benign Prostatic Hyperplasia (BPH) or enlarged prostate affects the flow of the urine from the bladder through the urethra and can cause changes in bladder function.
+An enlarged prostate causes a number of urinary symptoms including weak urine stream, urinary urgency, and leakage, frequent urination, nocturia, as well as overactive bladder.

-- Radical prostatectomy: Complete surgical removal of the prostate gland (radical prostatectomy) is a common treatment option for men with prostate cancer.
-The procedure, which can be performed as an open or a robotic laparoscopic surgery, can cause nerve and/or muscle damage in the area surrounding the prostate, leading to urinary incontinence.
+- Radical Prostatectomy: complete surgical removal of the prostate gland (radical prostatectomy) is a common treatment option for men with prostate cancer.
+The procedure, which can be performed as an open or robotic laparoscopic surgery, can cause nerve and/or muscle damage in the area surrounding the prostate, leading to urinary incontinence.

 Prostate cancer surgery may weaken the pelvic floor muscles and the urinary sphincter that controls urine flow.
 As a result, some men experience urine leakage or even an inability to control urination.
 In these cases, your urologist will advise you to begin pelvic floor muscle exercises to help strengthen the pelvic floor muscles to help restore some bladder control.

 - Radiation Therapy: external beam radiation therapy is used to treat prostate cancer that is confined to the prostate or has spread only to nearby tissue.
 The treatment may result in temporary changes in frequency and urgency of urination or, can lead to more permanent bladder problems.